sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/cloudformation-series/2020-02-02-cloudformation-concepts.md

 <a name = "create"></a>
 ##### 2) Execute `createStack` action alongside your template

-This is where we take our blueprints, and create a stack that houses the resources described
+This is where we take our blueprints, and create a stack that houses the infrastructure described

 <div class="card tip">
   <div class="card-body">